theplaz/grunt-mandrill-template/README.md

 #### subject
 Type: `String`

-The subject of your email
+The subject of your email.
+Leave blank to load from the HTML <title> tag.

 #### body
 Type: `String`